sdercolin/utaformatix3/README.md

 1. Install [IntelliJ IDEA](https://www.jetbrains.com/idea/)
 2. Clone and import as a Gradle project
-3. Configure IDEA's Gradle settings with `JDK 11` and `Use Gradle from: gradle-wrapper.properties file`
+3. Configure IDEA's Gradle settings with `JDK 17` and `Use Gradle Wrapper`
-4. Run by `./gradlew run` or Gradle Task `other/run`
+4. Run by `./gradlew jsRun` or Gradle Task `other/jsRun`
+5. Optionally, run by `./gradlew jsRun --continuous` with live reloading enabled

 ## Contribution